seanwm/missed_adventures/README.md

 Most likely, #notallmen writing up their longing looks across the cereal aisle are creeps—having posted to /mis/ myself, I certainly hope not—but I hope we can all agree that if there's any class fit to be algorithmically replaced by monsters with names like "Berserk Flesh Golem", and "Caustic Creeper", it's us.

+##How does it work?

+To elaborate a bit more on exactly what the code does:

+* Uses nlp-compromise to break missed connections posts up into individual sentences.
+* Does a lot of regexing to throw out sentences with bad words (some might still sneak through!), or with a general meaning that wouldn't work well (I throw out most "tell me what I was wearing when you reply" type sentences).
+* Does more regexing to throw out date/time references.
+E.g. "You were standing by the soda machine last night" becomes "You were standing by the soda machine"
+* Verb tense changing is hard, and nlp-compromise is, well, a compromise, so there's a far amount of manual verb tense changing.
+Which is silly, but I think it helps.
+* Loops through tokens in each sentence looking for verbs, and changing them into their present tense or infinitive form based on some best guesses involving preceding works.
+I.e. "I played" should become "I plays" (since "I" will be swapped for a [Monster]), while "you played" should become "you play".
+This algorithm could probably benefit from a cleanup.
+* More regexes swap the first usage of I/my/we/mine/etc with a monster placeholder (adding "you and " for we, appending "'s" for mine, etc), and later instances with some form of "it".
+* Does a little cleanup to ensure sentences end with punctuation, start with a capital letter, etc.
+* Puts any sentence starting "It is" or "You " into the setups bucket, and any other sentence where a monster substitution was performed into the descriptions bucket.
+Originally tweets were each going to have one setup sentence and one description, but now it just randomly chooses one of the two.

 ##How Do I Use This?

 I'm going to start this section with a blanket apology for the code, and leave the caveats at that.
 Here's what you'll need to do to get this running: